tenacious-soul/Hospital-Management-System-For-Staff/README.md

 }

-### **3) Discharge patient from hospital.**
+### **4) Discharge patient from hospital.**

 API URL: localhost:8080/hospital-management/dischargePatient (PUT)

 ####  API Functioning:
-Patients are searched based on patient_id. patient_status = 1 denotes admitted patients, while patient_status = 0 denoted discharged patients.
+Patients are searched based on patient_id. patient_status = 1 denotes admitted patients, while patient_status = 0 denotes discharged patients.
 So, Once a patient is fetched its patient_status is updated from 1 to 0 denoting the patient is now discharged.
-On successful discharge, the "Patient discharged successfully" message is returned otherwise, the "Patient not found/cannot be discharged" message is returned.
+All expenses are also cleared from the expenses table i.e. record is made inactive(record_status = 1 denotes active admission, while 5 denotes inactive record, i.e. patient discharged).
+All functionality is kind of soft delete from the system.On successful discharge, the "Patient discharged successfully" message is returned otherwise, the "Patient not found/cannot be discharged" message is returned.

 #### API Request: